mayurswork1-web/agent-shutton/README.md

 ### Value Statement

 Agent Shellton reduced my blog development time by 6-8 hours per week, enabling me to produce more content at higher quality.
+I have also been producing blogs across new domains - as the agent drives research that I'd otherwise not be able to do given time constraints and subject matter expertise.

+If I had more time I would add an additional agent to scan various sites for trending topics and use that research to inform my blog topics.
+This would require integrating applicable MCP servers or building custom tools.

 ## Installation